Synthetic Regressing Control: Empirical Studies

 \subsection{Simulation Studies}

-Now we investigate the finite sample performance of alternative estimators in two simulation experiments, one using a generative model and the other using a working model.
-We compare several representative synthetic estimators, including: (a) the original SC method (SC) in \cite{ADH:10}, (b) the de-meaned SC (dSC) in \cite{FP:21}, (c) the augmented SC Method (ASC) in \cite{Ben:21}, (d) the matching and SC method (MASC) in \cite{Kellogg:21}, (e) OLS in \cite{Hsiao:12}, and (f) the constrained lasso (lasso) in \cite{CWZ:21}.
+Now we investigate the finite sample performance of alternative estimators in the simulation experiments using a factor model.
+We compare several representative synthetic estimators, including: (a) the original SC (SC) in \cite{ADH:10}, (b) the de-meaned SC (dSC) in \cite{FP:21}, (c) the augmented SC (ASC) in \cite{Ben:21}, (d) the generalized synthetic control (GSC) in \cite{Xu:17}, (e) the matching and SC (MASC) in \cite{Kellogg:21}, (f) OLS in \cite{Hsiao:12}, and (h) the constrained lasso (lasso) in \cite{CWZ:21}.